Pre-departure Health Tips

 All Pace students going abroad on credit-bearing programs — whether on a faculty-led program, a short program, or a semester program — are required to attend a pre-departure orientation held at Pace.
-The orientation is conducted by staff from Pace Education Abroad and stresses health and safety abroad, as well as cultural adjustment, insurance, student identity, and other topics.
-(It also covers Pace academic policies and procedures such as enrollment and credits).
-Students are also sent many resources, including pre-departure videos focused on these topics (provided to the student by Education Abroad).
+The orientation is conducted by staff from Pace Education Abroad and stresses health and safety abroad, COVID-19 protocols, as well as cultural adjustment, insurance, student identity, and other topics.
+It also covers Pace academic policies and procedures such as enrollment and credits.
+Students are also sent many resources.

 Safe & Healthy Travel for Students

 The Centers for Disease Control and Prevention (CDC) offers advice for safe and healthy travel while abroad.
 We ask that all Pace students going abroad carefully read through the advice given for their chosen destination(s).
 Pace Education Abroad can speak with you before departure to try to ensure that your needs can be addressed while you're abroad.
 (All study abroad application materials are kept confidential in accordance with FERPA.)
 The U.S. State Department also has this resource for U.S. students abroad.

 Read through Pace's international travel policy with regards to COVID-19.

 By visiting the CDC's website before departure, students can educate themselves on healthcare issues they may encounter during their time abroad.
 The CDC advises whether there recommended or required immunizations for the country(ies) you are visiting.
 If an immunization is needed, it's your responsibility to visit a health care provider prior to departure.